 Early listeners to WHO Radio were tapping their feet to the Iowa Barn Dance Frolic, a local program of music and comedy on Saturday nights.
 WHO’s first Sports Director, future President Ronald Reagan, did play-by-play broadcasts of University of Iowa football games from 1932 to 1937, as well as “re-creations” of baseball games from within the studios.
 On the scene reports from newsmen Jack Shelley and Herb Plambeck during World War II, brought first-hand accounts to the homes of thousands.
 And the origination of “National Soil Conservation Days” provided listeners with agricultural updates and know-how.

-After 63 years of service, WHO Radio continues to maintain its high standards, with comprehensive, award-winning news coverage and programming.
+After more than 90 years of service, WHO Radio continues to maintain its high standards, with comprehensive, award-winning news coverage and programming.
 21 updated farm reports are heard daily, and listeners are able to hear discussions with guests and experts.
 Increased sports coverage, ranging from high school and college athletics to professional, brings the best in sports to our listeners.

 In 1948, WHO was joined by its “sister” station, WHO-FM.
 Broadcasting on the FM band, the station offered high school sporting events, updated newscasts and music.
 As times changed, so did the role of FM stations.
-In 1973, new all-stereo equipment replaced the old and the station changed its call letters to KLYF.
-Adult Contemporary music can be heard on KLYF 100 FM 24 hours a day in homes, cars, office buildings and stores.
+In 1973, new all-stereo equipment replaced the old and the station changed its call letters to KLYF and began broadcasting “beautiful music” or “elevator music.”

 On April 26, 1954, WHO-TV was authorized to telecast on Channel 13 with maximum power.
 Since its beginning, the station has been affiliated with the NBC network.
 Early viewers saw local live programming featuring many of their radio favorites.
 Slim Hayes, Jack Shelley, Bill Austin, the Buckaroos, and Herb Plambeck.
 “Romper Room” with Miss Nancy and Duane Ellett and Floppy kept the youngsters entertained.
 Network programming was primarily in the evening, and offered viewers such shows as “Groucho,” “Dragnet,” and the “NBC News” with Chet Huntley and David Brinkley.